katrventura/biden-judicial-nominees/README.md

-# biden-judicial-nominees
+# Judicial Nominees Map: Biden Administration (District Courts)
- Interactive map that displays the judicial nominees of President Joe Biden for each district court.
-The data was scraped from press releases of the White House website using BeautifulSoup and regex.
-The map was built using geo json.
+This project features an interactive map displaying the judicial nominees appointed by President Joe Biden for various district courts.
+The data was scraped from press releases on the White House website utilizing BeautifulSoup and regex techniques.
+The map visualization is created using geojson.

-## How I did it:
+## Project Overview

+## Data Collection
-1. Went to the White House website and looked for press releases on Biden's judicial nominees.
+- The initial step involved visiting the White House website to gather press releases concerning Biden's judicial nominees.
-2. Scraped the White House website using BeautifulSoup and created a list of the judicial nominees in different states including jurisdictions outside the U.S. such as Puerto Rico.
-The press releases were not uniformly formated so I had to reconfigure the regex every now and then.
+- Utilizing BeautifulSoup and regex, the website was scraped to compile a comprehensive list of judicial nominees across different states, including non-U.S. jurisdictions like Puerto Rico.
+- Due to variations in press release formats, regular adjustments to the regex patterns were necessary to accurately extract the nominee data.

+## Visualization
-3. Used a federal courts geo jscon map template to visualize the data.
-For this map, I chose to use the color purple to represent women as the project initially sought to map out the female nominees of the Biden administration.
+- A federal courts geojson map template was selected to visualize the collected data.
+- The color purple was chosen to represent female nominees, reflecting the project's initial focus on mapping out the female nominees of the Biden administration.

+## Deployment
-4. A separate repo was made to upload the map on github pages.
+- A separate repository was created to host the interactive map on GitHub Pages, ensuring accessibility and ease of use for users.

+## Usage
+- Explore the interactive map to view the geographic distribution of judicial nominees appointed by President Biden across various district courts.
+- Click on individual regions to access detailed information about the nominees appointed for each district.

+## Dependencies
+- BeautifulSoup: Python library for web scraping.
+- Regex: Regular expression module in Python for pattern matching.
+- Geojson: A format for encoding a variety of geographic data structures.